Plant a Row for the Hungry

 Gardeners are advised to call ahead to find out exact drop-off hours and procedures since that varies from location to location.

 Channels is looking for volunteer drivers who are willing to help collect produce from the drop-off sites.
 Call 717-232-1300 for details.

 Please consider putting your growing skills to good use to help feed the hungry.
 Don’t let unused produce go to waste, or better yet, plant an extra row or two or three just for donation purposes.

 Channels can give you more information at 717-232-1300 or email@example.com.

-In addition to the Channels office, these were the 2012 collection points:
+In addition to the Channels office, these are the 2013 collection points: